syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/prevent-scrolling.md

 ---
-Layout: Post
+layout: post
-Title: Create PDF Viewer in a popup window in Blazor PDF Viewer | Syncfusion
+title: Prevent the PDF from scrolling | Syncfusion
-Description: Learn here all about Create PDF Viewer in a popup window in Syncfusion Blazor PDF Viewer component and more.
+description: Learn here all about Create PDF Viewer in a popup window in Syncfusion Blazor PDF Viewer component and more.
-Platform: Blazor
+platform: Blazor
-Control: PDF Viewer
+control: PDF Viewer
-Documentation: UG
+documentation: ug
 ---

 # Prevent the PDF from scrolling and remove the vertical scrollbar